Chart Color Schemes

 Population growth drivers in Rostrevor - Magill are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of November 2025, Rostrevor - Magill's population is approximately 26,006, showing an increase of 2,038 people since the 2021 Census.
-The 2021 Census reported a population of 23,968.
-This growth is inferred from ABS estimates: 25,779 in June 2024 and an additional 293 validated new addresses post-Census.
-The population density is 2,616 persons per square kilometer, placing it in the upper quartile nationally according to AreaSearch assessments.
-Over the past decade (2015-2025), Rostrevor - Magill has shown a compound annual growth rate of 1.7%, outpacing its SA3 area.
-Overseas migration contributed approximately 96.5% of overall population gains recently.
+As of February 2026, Rostrevor - Magill's population is approximately 26,029, reflecting an increase of 8.6% since the 2021 Census which reported a population of 23,968.
+This growth is inferred from ABS estimates; the resident population was 25,779 in June 2024 with an additional 296 validated new addresses since the Census date.
+The population density is 2,618 persons per square kilometer, placing Rostrevor - Magill in the upper quartile nationally according to AreaSearch assessments.
+Over the past decade, the area has shown resilient growth patterns with a compound annual growth rate of 1.7%, outpacing its SA3 area.
+Overseas migration contributed approximately 96.5% of overall population gains during recent periods.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year, and the SA State Government's Regional/LGA projections by age category released in 2023 based on 2021 data with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels for areas not covered or years post-2032.

 Frequently Asked Questions - Population